The Intel Core i5-14500 wins in 10 out of 14 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (438% better).

 AI Versus Verdict

 The Intel Core i5-14500 is the objective winner of this comparison, securing victories in ten out of fourteen measured specifications.
-Its most significant technical advantage is the L2 cache, which is 438% larger than that found in the alternative.
-While the Intel Core i9-11900K maintains a lead in base clock speed by 35%, it falls behind in the majority of categories, making the newer processor the superior choice based on the total count of winning specifications.
+Its most significant technical advantage is the L2 Cache, which is 438% better than that of the Intel Core i9-11900K.
+This substantial lead in cache capacity positions the newer processor as the superior choice for modern computing tasks that rely on efficient data handling and improved architectural throughput.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.